 |Related ID:||ENGL 1C|

 |1.
 Description -|

-|Advanced study and practice of expository and argumentative writing.
-Focus on reading and writing assignments from across the disciplines to refine critical reading, rhetoric, writing style, and critical thinking skills.
 The honors section is intensive in content, involving both writing and meta-analysis of complex texts.
 Includes collaborative evaluations of the content, evidence, organizing principles and style of a variety of texts.
 Course encourages students to examine assumptions, implications and unintended consequences of rhetorical and content choices.
 Includes focus on primary sources and the interpretations of these documents in contemporaneous writing.
 Course expands and enhances the student's ability to write with fluency, effectiveness, and intellectual rigor.

 |Advisory: Not open to students with credit in ENGL 1C or 2.|

 |2.
 Course Objectives -|